 Will your Home Need an Upgrade?

 - Your utility company can tell you if your home requires an electrical utility upgrade and will explain the process, advising you about costs, equipment installation and local building department permitting and inspection details.
-Some will send an installer out to your home.
+Some utilities will send an installer out to your home.
 An industry-wide effort is being made to simplify and streamline these processes.

-- Visit your local electrical utility company’s website to research utility rate options and how your new car might affect your utility bill.
+- Visit your local electrical utility company's website to research utility rate options and how your new car might affect your utility bill.
 Many utilities offer discounted rates for consumers charging EVs.
-You’ll want to know the most cost-efficient time for charging your car.
+You'll want to know the most cost-efficient time for charging your car.
 Learn about on- and off-peak charging to determine which rate plan is the best option for you.
 On- and off-peak hours vary by utility, so it is important to check with your utility to take advantage of reduced rates.
 For example, in San Diego, the most expensive rate applies between 12 PM to 8 PM while in Sacramento, these times vary by the season.
-It’s best to be safe and check specifics with your own utility.
-A list of all California utilities is at Additional Resources.
+It's best to be safe and check specifics with your own utility.

 - In some cases, consumers may want to enlist the services of a licensed electrical contractor.
 Guidelines for hiring a state licensed electrical contractor can be found at the Contractor State Licensing Board.